 2.2.1 Ionosphere oblique sounding system

-In order to realize a frequency adaptive HF communication system, active measures such as in-band channel sounding, or frequency modulated continuous wave swept-frequency sounding is obviously better than passive monitoring, such as spectrum monitoring.
-The ionosphere oblique sounding system is such an active measure system.
+To realize a frequency adaptive HF communication system, active measures such as in-band channel sounding or frequency modulated continuous wave swept-frequency sounding is obviously better than passive spectrum monitoring.
+The ionosphere oblique sounding system is such an active measurement system.

-The ionosphere oblique sounding system transmits HF radio signals from ground to ionosphere obliquely upward, and receives the signal reflected from the ionosphere at a certain distance, then analyses its propagation effect and predicts the characteristics of the ionosphere.
+The ionosphere oblique sounding system transmits HF radio signals from ground to the ionosphere obliquely upward, receives the signal reflected from the ionosphere at a certain distance, and then analyses its propagation effect to predict the characteristics of the ionosphere.
 Ionosphere oblique sounding can be applied to the real-time frequency selection of important communication trunk lines.
-The key is to make the receiver and transmitter work synchronously when changing frequency, and the receiving terminal mainly records the relationship between delay, Doppler frequency shift and sounding frequency during signal transmission, so as to form an oblique ionization map.
+The key is to make the receiver and transmitter work synchronously when changing frequency, and the receiving terminal mainly records the relationship between delay, Doppler frequency shift, and the sounding frequency during signal transmission, so as to form an oblique ionization map.

-The ionosphere oblique sounding system can monitor the ionospheric condition and detect its change in real time, displaying the ionospheric condition information through the corresponding radio wave propagation and analysis software, and obtaining the delay-frequency and power-frequency relationship diagram of radio wave propagation between transmitting and receiving stations.
-Further, maximum usable frequency (MUF), lowest usable frequency (LUF) and other parameters of propagation at layer E, layer F1 and layer F2 are obtained.
+The ionosphere oblique sounding system can monitor the ionospheric condition and detect its change in real time, displaying the ionospheric condition information through the corresponding radio wave propagation and analysis software, and obtain the delay-frequency and power-frequency relationship diagram of radio wave propagation between transmitting and receiving stations.
+Further, the maximum usable frequency (MUF), lowest usable frequency (LUF) and other parameters of propagation at layer E, layer F1 and layer F2 are obtained.
 Table 2-1 shows typical technical parameters of an ionosphere oblique sounding system.

 Table 2-1